zwets/sms-scheduler/docs/README.md

 #### Requirements: PostgreSQL

 In `dev` Flowable uses an in-mem database by default.
-In `test` there is the option to use that, or (better) use an on-disc SQLite3 database.
+In `test` use either that or (for persistency across restarts) an on-disc SQLite3 database.
 In `prod` we use a PostgreSQL database.

 Install and configure a PostgreSQL database according to best practices.

+    # E.g. on a 8 core 16GB machine with SSD
+    max_connections = 64            # max(4*cores,100) but we can do with less
+    shared_buffers = 1280MB         # allocated at all times (less than 1/4 of RAM)
+    work_mem = 64MB                 # increase with complexity but times workers
+    maintenance_work_mem = 256M     # only eaten occasionally 512MB fine too
+    effective_cache_size = 8GB      # memory available under normal load (1/2 RAM)
+    random_page_cost = 1.0          # on SSD

 Create the database and user:

+    sudo -u postgres createuser -P smes  # password in application.properties sudo -u postgres createdb -O smes smes_prod

 Test that you can connect to the database:

+    psql -U smes -W -h localhost smes_prod

 #### Requirements: Apache reverse proxy